Cream-breasted fruit dove

-The cream-breasted fruit dove (Ptilinopus merrilli) or cream-bellied fruit dove is a species of bird in the family Columbidae.
-It is endemic to the Luzon region of the Philippines.Its natural habitat is subtropical or tropical moist lowland to montane forests of up to 1,300 masl.
+The cream-breasted fruit dove (Ramphiculus merrilli) or cream-bellied fruit dove is a species of bird in the family Columbidae.
+It is a large and primarily greenish dove with a distinctive red wing patch and cream coloured breast which it was named after.
+It is endemic to the Philippines found only on the islands of Luzon, Catanduanes and Polillo Islands.
+Its natural habitat is tropical moist lowland to montane forests of up to 1,300 masl.
 It is threatened by habitat loss, and trapping for the pet trade.
+This species was formerly placed in the genus Ptilinopus.

 It is illegal to hunt, capture or keep cream-breasted fruit-doves under Philippine Law RA 9147.